 If you have a gas furnace, it will not function when the power grid fails.
 While it is rare for the temperature in the region to drop below freezing, if it does and the power goes out, you’ll need a backup generator to keep your furnace operational.

-If you want a fast way to trim your utility bills down to size, a smart thermostat is a worthwhile investment.
-Many of our clients save upwards of $200 per year simply by installing one in their homes.
+A smart thermostat is a worthwhile investment if you want a fast way to trim your utility bills down to size.
+Many of our clients save upwards of $200 per year by installing one in their homes.
 In addition, smart thermostats make it possible for you to optimize your comfort and minimize your energy usage throughout the year.

 My AC unit (or heat pump) relies on R-22 refrigerant.
 Should I replace it?

-Since 2015, the amount of R-22 produced in the US has dropped to nearly zero.
+Since 2015, the amount of R-22 produced in the U.S. has dropped to nearly zero.
 As a result, it is becoming increasingly difficult to find and expensive to purchase.
-If you have a system that’s ten years old or older, it may be best to replace your system rather than keep your existing system operational.
+If you have a system that’s 10 years old or older, it may be best to replace your system rather than keep your existing system operational.